 This workshop is perfect for all educators who want their students to take ownership of their learning and engage with reflective and thinking routines on a deeper level.
 By utilising a wide range of routines and strategies, Hamish equips teachers with a full toolbox of practical skills, activities and 'thinking routines' that are easy to adapt, authentic and easy to apply to your current context and classroom.

 Communication through paint

 This dynamic sculpture workshop explores the important relationship between structural form and surface finishing.
 Participants create metallic looking sculptures from recycled materials and go through the design and planning process.
-In the classroom these skills can be adapted in unlimited ways for all ages and abilities.
 It creates a foundation for excellence in construction and sculpture by equipping teachers with understandings and skills that are easily transferable.